 We are fortunate to have a school library where children can borrow up to two books a week.
-We also go to the Hurunui Library in Amberley every fortnight.
+This is also a community library where members of our community are able to come and borrow books and also get books delivered here from the Hurunui Library.
+The children go to the Hurunui Library in Amberley each term as well.

 Fossil Point Cafe provide Friday lunches for those children who want it.
 An order form is available from the office.
 Money needs to be in by Thursday 3pm and the orders are delivered at 12.30pm on Fridays.
 Here is the order form.

-Payments can also be made online.
+Payments can be made online.
 When doing this please put your child’s name as a reference plus a description of the payment (eg Sally Smith - school fees).
-Our school bank account number is.
+Our school bank account number is:

-School of Rock come in every Wednesday to teach music lessons to those children that want them during school time.
+School of Rock come in weekly to teach music lessons to those children that want them during school time.
 They invoice the parents directly.
 They offer a range of lessons such as guitar, ukulele, piano, vocal, drums and more.